Azure/logicapps/azure-devops-sample/README.md

 # vars-iac
 devServiceConnection: 'NAME OF AZURE SERVICE CONNECTION IN AZURE DEVOPS'

-# vars-ci
-projectId: 'ID OF AZURE DEVOPS PROJECT'
-iacPipelineDefinitionId: 'ID OF THE IAC PIPELINE IN AZURE DEVOPS'

 # cd-pipeline
 toEmailAddress: 'EMAIL ADDRESS THE EXAMPLE WORKFLOW SHOULD EMAIL' resources.pipelines.pipeline.source: 'NAME OF THE CI PIPELINE IN AZURE DEVOPS'